cheuk209/tryme/README.md

 don’t expect you to deploy to paid tiers, but please document how things would be different for a production app.

-### Services
-To architect my solution, I want to outline the services I would use on Azure:

-1. FastAPI: For ease of developing an API capable of data validation and async work
-2. Azure Web Service: Nice integration with Python frameworks
-3. GitHub Actions: For source control, CI/CD pipelines, and project management
-4. Azure Key Vault: to store sensitive info IE my API key from Alpha Vantage

 ## High-level plan of implementation
 I tried to be verbose and comprehensive in this documentation, so I will include both implementation, assumptions I have made, and reasoning behind the architectural decisions I have made.